rmzetti/hover-exec/README.md

 '''output     --output blocks are produced by executing scripts
 ```

-There is a comment in the READMORE about the code block label when also using *markdown preview enhanced*.
+There is a comment in the readmore about the code block label when also using *markdown preview enhanced*.

 ---
 ## Javascript scripts